riadjoseph/Go_Seo/README.md

 **Note:** Update the code to include your own Botify API key.
 Change the variable botify_api_token to reflect your token **Usage:** *listAnalysis username Project_Slug*
 # listURLs
-Export all URLs (up to a maximum of 1MM) to file (siteurlsExport.csv).
+Export all URLs (up to a maximum of 1MM) to file (siteurlsExport.csv)
 **Usage:** *listURLs*
 # segmentifyLite
 Generates the segmentation regex for the following segments: